wblewis7/IPMcode_phij_estimation/README.md

 ## nCH
 Number of birds with telemetry data (number of rows in CH.state and CH.age).
 ## trackdates
 Matrix giving, for each bird (rows), the columns from CH.state which have active tracking data.
 Excludes the first tracking column from CH.state, as this is the release date.
-A small number birds were tracked until radio failure, caught in a subsequent year, and were redployed with another transmitter.
+A small number of birds were tracked until radio failure, caught in a subsequent year, and were redployed with another transmitter.
 ## trackperiods
 The number of active tracking periods for each bird.
 Corresponds to the length of non-NA values in each row of trackdates.